Racetrack Playa

-The Racetrack Playa, or The Racetrack, is a scenic dry lake feature with "sailing stones" that inscribe linear "racetrack" imprints.
+The Racetrack Playa, or The Racetrack, is a dry lake feature with sailing stones that inscribe linear "racetrack" imprints.
 It is located above the northwestern side of Death Valley, in Death Valley National Park, Inyo County, California, U.S.

 Geography

-Racetrack playa is approximately 3 miles long and 1.2 miles wide and is located at a height of 3708 feet in a north–south valley east of the Panamint Range within Death Valley National Park.
+The Racetrack Playa is approximately 3 miles long and 1.2 miles wide and is located at a height of 3708 feet in a north–south valley east of the Panamint Range within Death Valley National Park.
 It receives only 3 inches of annual precipitation and is bounded on all sides by north–south ranges rising 1500 to 2000 feet.
 The overall drainage area is around 70 square miles, with most of it flowing onto the playa from eastern mountain rivers.

 The surface of the playa, which is mainly dried clay, provides a hard, smooth, and level pavement.
 The distribution of stones varies, with some regions a few hundred feet from the shore having 5-10 tiny stones per square yard.
 There is evidence of downgrade transit in a few places.

 Rocks weighing up to 320 kg travel across Racetrack Playa in northern Death Valley National Park, California, leaving tracks.
 This phenomenon, which has been documented since 1948, is not unique and has been observed in various playas in southern California, the Tunisian Sahara, and South Africa.

 Traditionally, these rocks were considered to be pushed by wind over a wet and slippery playa surface.
 Recent observations from 2014 called this assumption into question.
 Norris et al. observed pebbles being transported as thin sheets of ice melted in 4–5 m/s winds.
 The ice panels moved several rocks at speeds of up to 80 mm/s.

 While these discoveries give information on the physics, several aspects of the tracks remain a mystery.
 Kletetschka et al. proposed that when an ice sheet arises, rocks with better thermal conductivity than water or ice could become frozen to the rock's base.
 This permits the ice sheet to be moved together with the rock and silt by the wind.